Teaching Children Note Values in a Fun Way

 Ask: If a half note gets 2 counts, how many are equal to a whole note?
 (2)

-Quarter Notes are Black with a Stem
+Quarter Notes are Black and Have a Stem

 Do: Take a 3rd sheet of paper, fold it in quarter, cut.